YeeHo/Glutton/README.md

         Our Glutton database contains both chemical shifts and their corresponding structural information for a total of 5,270 proteins.
-The Glutton database is organized hierarchically in three tiers (levels of resolution) that permit customization of the database for specific applications: for calculations of structural ensembles of IDPs, or for determination and prediction of well folded protein structures.
+The Glutton database is organized hierarchically in three tiers (levels of resolution) that permit customization of the database for specific applications: for calculations of structural ensembles of IDPs, or for determination and prediction of well-folded protein structures.
 And, most importantly, Glutton interprets chemical shifts as ensemble averages, and thus calculates conformational distributions from chemical shift datasets.
         These distributions permit the straightforward determination of a maximally broad structural ensemble consistent with the data, and thus it optimizes sampling of the conformational space that is available to the IDP.
-These ensembles provide a realistic description of the conformational heterogeneity and structural propensities of IDPs, but they can also be used as starting point for the refinement of protein structure determination (adding additional experimental information) or protein prediction (incorporating a molecular force-field).
+These ensembles provide a realistic description of the conformational heterogeneity and structural propensities of IDPs, but they can also be used as starting points for the refinement of protein structure determination (adding additional experimental information) or protein prediction (incorporating a molecular force-field).